 This procedure can be performed by the surgeon alone.
 However, an assistant can be quite helpful and aids in the efficiency of the procedure.

 Cutaneous surgery can be performed in an office setting.
 Sterile or nonsterile gloves may be used at the preference of the surgeon as there is not an increased risk of surgical site infections.
-The skin is prepped with an antiseptic based on the site of surgery and preference of the surgeon.
+The skin is prepped with an antiseptic based on the site of surgery and the preference of the surgeon.

 The surgeon should counsel the patient about the risks of the procedure, namely infection, bleeding, and the likelihood of recurrence.
 The procedure should also be thoroughly explained to the patient.
 This explanation can be aided by visual aids such as a picture of the tumor with the planned excision drawn out.
 Visual aids can also be used to show the patient how the closure with look after the excision is performed.

 An M-plasty may be designed before excision or later in the repair process.
 An M-plasty can be best visualized by first drawing out an elliptical incision.
 To add an M-plasty to one end of the ellipse, the peak of the ellipse is inverted or folded inward on itself to create an “M” (see figure).
 Overexaggeration of this folding will result in impingement of the margins of the tumor and the incomplete removal of the margins.
 It is advisable to draw out the margins around the tumor first and then overlay the planned M-plasty.
 The skin is incised and extirpated in the standard fashion.
 Undermining is performed in the appropriate plane depending on the body location.
 The final configuration of an M-plasty is a “Y,” with the base representing the linear closure and the arms of the “Y” representing the M-plasty.
 Sutures can be placed in either running or interrupted fashion.
 The tip of the M-plasty may benefit from the placement of a tip stitch to properly align the tissue.
-If an M-Plasty is done prior to removal of a malignancy, it is important to confirm that the tip of the M-plasty does not extend into the margins of the malignancy.
+If an M-Plasty is done prior to removal of malignancy, it is important to confirm that the tip of the M-plasty does not extend into the margins of the malignancy.

 If an M-plasty is used to remove a dog ear, the dog ear is elevated with forceps then 2 incisions are made at 45-degree angles on either side of the dog ear and burrows triangles are removed.
 This essentially creates the “Y” shaped closure.
 The excess tissue is removed from the lateral sides of the incision, sparing the “V” created by the 2 incisions.
 The wound is then repaired in the same fashion as above.

-A nested M-plasty is variant of a traditional M-plasty and can be described as an M-plasty within an M-plasty.
+A nested M-plasty is a variant of a traditional M-plasty and can be described as an M-plasty within an M-plasty.
 If a regular M-plasty shortens the length of the scar and preserves healthy tissue, then doing the process twice can produce even shorter scars and preserve even more tissue.
 A standard M-plasty can be visualized as an ellipse with the peak of the ellipse folded inward.
 This produces 2 side-by-side triangles that are half the size of the ellipse.
 A nested M-plasty repeats this process.
-Each of the triangles are folded in on themselves again creating four side-by-side triangles that are one-quarter the size of the ellipse (see figure).
+Each of the triangles is folded in itself again creating four side-by-side triangles that are one-quarter the size of the ellipse (see figure).
 A tip stitch as with a regular M-plasty can be quite useful for this type of closure.
 This technique is best used for flat or concave surfaces as it can induce bunching of the skin, which typically flattens out with time.
 Bunching of skin over convex surfaces can be quite noticeable and tends to persist.

 M-plasties are a tissue-sparing alternative for the removal of dog ears and should be in every cutaneous surgeon’s repertoire.